Can I Recover Punitive Damages in a Baltimore Car Accident Case?

 The main disqualifier is this: bad driving, even very bad driving, is usually still not enough by itself.
 Punitive damages are generally discussed only when the facts point toward actual malice or deliberate wrongful conduct rather than ordinary negligence.

-The practical insurer tactic is distraction.
-A dramatic fact pattern can tempt people to focus on punishment when the real fight is still about liability, contributory negligence, coverage, and compensatory proof.
+A practical insurance issue is distraction.
+A dramatic fact pattern can tempt people to focus on punishment when the real fight may still be about liability, contributory negligence, coverage, medical proof, causation, and compensatory value.
 The next issue to evaluate is whether the facts show true malicious conduct or just a serious negligence case.

 TL;DR